vaidashi/career-development-curriculum/module_two/agile_practices.md

 *

 ### Objectives (Jeff & Allison)
+* Describe the general concept of the "waterfall" model
+* Explain how "agile" differs from waterfall
+* Explain the idea of a sprint
+* Write a story following a template
+*

 ### Deliverable (Allison)
+By Monday of Week 6, submit a written reflection on:
+* Describe plan to utilize agile as a process at Turing -- what were you already doing, what did you put into place in M2...
+* Reflections on how you're a leader and a teammate, reflecting on your strengths

+* Description of the role you played in pair/group projects this module & how you utilized your leadership skills
+* What agile practices you used in your projects this module; what was effective?
+What do you want to improve on in future proejcts?

 ### Opening (Jeff & Allison)
 Discuss the why / provide a hook -- relating to teamwork...

+To build great software we need to be intentional about the **process**.
+Whether working solo or in groups, your process is a more significant determiner of your project's success than your technical skill.

+In this session we'll take a quick overview of "Waterfall," "Agile," how to begin better managing your projects at Turing, and how to build even better teams.

 ### Waterfall vs. Agile (Jeff)

+#### Waterfall
+1. Requirements - the big book of features
+2. Technical Design - "architects"
+3. Implementation - "code monkeys"
+4. Verification - handoff to Q/A
+5. Maintenance - let interns fix the bugs

+#### Strengths of Waterfall

+* Once requirements are set, you can estimate how long it'll take to build.
+But...you're wrong.
+* Easy to stagger teams, have one hand off to the next each phase
+* Spend a long time in 1 & 2 billing clients and you don't have to build anything
+* When the project fails you blame the requirements and those people are long gone

 #### Turn & Talk:
 * What are benefits/downsides to both Waterfall and Agile?